ultraio/docs-blockchain/docs/guides/Wallet Extension/stablishing-connection.md

 ultra.connect({referralCode: 'ecd1f052-9d0d-4b84-8dd3-10a753d044b5'});
 ```

-To get your referral code, go to the Ultra Desktop client -> Wallet and look for the "My referral link" section
+To get your referral code, go to the Ultra Desktop client and then to the Wallet, and look for the "My referral link" section

 ## Disconnecting